DNAdiversity/ConferenceAbstractManagement/README.md

-# ConferenceAbstractManagement
+# ConferenceAbstractManagement (CAM)
-A web application for the collection, review, editing, and publication of conference abstracts
+A web application for the collection, review, editing, and publication of conference abstracts.
+CAM is based on the Python Pyrmaid platform and utilizies Postgresql for data storage.